Christine Aschbacher

-Christine Aschbacher (born 10 July 1983) is an Austrian People's Party politician who served in the Second Kurz government as minister of labour, family and youth between January 2020 and January 2021.
+Christine Aschbacher (born 10 July 1983) is a former Austrian People's Party politician who served in the Second Kurz government as minister of labour, family and youth between January 2020 and January 2021.

 Early life and education

 Aschbacher was born in Wundschuh, a small town in Styria.
-She studied Management, Organizational Consulting and Human Resources Management as well as Marketing and Sales, receiving a master's degree in 2006.
-She began doctoral studies in Industrial Engineering and Management at the Slovak University of Technology in Bratislava in 2011 and received the PhD from Bratislava in August of 2020.
+She studied management, Organizational Consulting and Human Resources Management as well as Marketing and Sales, receiving a master's degree in 2006.
+She began doctoral studies in Industrial Engineering and Management at the Slovak University of Technology in Bratislava in 2011 and received the PhD from Bratislava in August 2020.

 Professional activities

 She worked for Piewald Management Training from 2003 to 2006, and then (2006-2012) as a consultant at Capgemini Consulting.
-She served on the team of Maria Fekter (Minister of Finance) from June, 2012 to December, 2013.
+She served on the team of Maria Fekter (Minister of Finance) from June 2012 to December 2013.
 2014 she led the department of Risk Management.
-From October, 2014 to May, 2015 she served on the staff of Reinhold Mitterlehner in the Ministry for Education, Research and Economics.
-She opened the Aschbacher Advisory Agency in September of 2015.
+From October 2014 to May 2015 she served on the staff of Reinhold Mitterlehner in the Ministry for Education, Research and Economics.
+She opened the Aschbacher Advisory Agency in September 2015.